SALE! Use code blackfriday for 40% off everything!

 Our formulation tells us that the data contained in digital video is time-dependent, which means that the data changes over time.

 In simpler terms, this means that the intensity value of a pixel with coordinates (x, y) at time instance, t, will likely be different from its intensity value at another time instance, (t + 1).
-This change in intensity values might be coming from the fact that the physical scene that is being recorded is in itself changing, but also from the presence of noise in the video data (originating, for instance, from the camera sensor itself).
+This change in intensity values might come from the fact that the physical scene being recorded is changing but also from the presence of noise in the video data (originating, for instance, from the camera sensor itself).

 Reading and Displaying Image Frames From a Camera

-In order to read image frames either from a camera that is connected to your computer, or a video file that is stored on your hard disk, our first step will be to create a VideoCapture object to work with.
-The required argument is either the index value of type int corresponding to the camera to read from, or the video file name.
+To read image frames either from a camera that is connected to your computer or a video file that is stored on your hard disk, our first step will be to create a VideoCapture object to work with.
+The required argument is either the index value of the type int corresponding to the camera to read from or the video file name.

 Let’s start first by grabbing image frames from a camera.

-If the camera has, otherwise, been successfully connected to, we may proceed to read the image frames by making use of the capture.read() method as follows:
+If the camera has, otherwise, been successfully connected, we may proceed to read the image frames by making use of the capture.read() the method as follows:

 This method returns the next image frame in frame, together with a boolean value ret that is True if an image frame has been successfully grabbed or, conversely, False if the method has returned an empty image.
 The latter can happen if, for instance, the camera has been disconnected.